petr-hanc/phtemper/README.md

 # phtemper
 Application for testing work with REST API, Java and Spring.
-User can make CRUD operations with pairs time-temperature ang get the longest period with temperatures in certain range.
+User can make CRUD operations with pairs time-temperature and get the longest period with temperatures in certain range.

 Uses internal H2 Database (data are stored in a file).